 Clichés say ‘I don’t trust you’ like nothing else.

-Not all circumstances are equal, and we cannot expect to (or be expected to) bare our soul a thousand times a day to a thousand different people.
+Not all circumstances are equal, and we cannot expect to (nor be expected to) bare our soul a thousand times a day to a thousand different people.

-We set or offer a time in which we can answer more fully, if that is appropriate.
+- Set or offer a time in which we can answer more fully, if appropriate.

 - Pray God uses it.
 Ultimately, it is He who gives language its power and purpose, not ourselves.